 Gaps in Our Community

-The following are gaps in services expressed by NAMI members and volunteers as they navigate our systems of care:
+The following are gaps in services expressed by NAMI El Dorado County members as they navigate our community systems of care:

 4) We need housing options for people living with serious mental illness that they can afford on SSI or SSDI that are also tied into supports and treatments to help maintain their wellness and keep them out of hospitals and jail.
 We need housing that heals similar to the needs of larger county’s.
 Contra Costa county developed this white paper for their Board of Supervisor which parallel’s our county’s housing needs.